 Sushi to suit your price range

 You can eat sushi at a variety of price points.
 You can walk into any supermarket in Japan and pick up fresh makizushi for under 600 yen.
-You can also spend upwards of 60,000 yen for a three Michelin star omakase (chosen by the chef) course.
+You can also spend a lot more for omakase (chef's choice of ingredients) at sushi restaurants, according to a famous European guidebook.
 Whatever your preferred dining style is, there is a sushi option for you.
 A low-key neighborhood sushi bar is a great place to start.
 These are mom and pop stores that double as local hangouts.
 Prices vary but are still on the lower end of the spectrum.

 If you're looking for more sushi for your money try kaitenzushi.
 These restaurants feature a conveyor belt that winds its way by all the seats of the restaurant.
 If you see something that looks interesting, simply lift it off the belt.
 Prices typically start at 100 yen per plate.
 Different colored plates will have different prices.
 Sometimes called sushi-go-round, kaitenzushi is a great introduction to sushi and also a lot of fun for the kids.
 While most kaitenzushi restaurants are quite cheap, there are mid-range options as well.
 If you're in a hurry, many major train stations will have small, standing-room-only sushi bars for a quick nibble.